eurasiancities/eurasiancities/_essays/holden-cherepov.md

 1) These athletic disciplines best showcase how the

-World Nomad Games promote nomadic culture to a global audience; I will further explain Salbuurun and the horse-related disciplines.[^lx^]
+World Nomad Games promote nomadic culture to a global audience; I will further explain Salbuurun and the horse-related disciplines.[^lx]

 Salbuurun is the traditional style of long group hunting.
 Hunting parties consisted of the tribe\'s most talented riders.
 The hunters carried bows and arrows along with the best falcons, golden eagles, and hunting dogs.[^lxi] At the World Nomad Game, Salbuurun is competed in three different disciplines: Burkut Saluu, Dalba, and Taigan Zharysh.
-Burkut Saluu is a two-part competition for hunting with eagles.[^lxii^] The first part is Undok which is a 200-meter distance race.[^lxiii] The bird sits on a perch 200 meters away from the master, who holds a piece of bait.[^lxiv] The master has 2 minutes to call the eagle from the
+Burkut Saluu is a two-part competition for hunting with eagles.[^lxii] The first part is Undok which is a 200-meter distance race.[^lxiii] The bird sits on a perch 200 meters away from the master, who holds a piece of bait.[^lxiv] The master has 2 minutes to call the eagle from the